seize-these-newts/networkdiagrammer/README.md

 Apologies for the sloppy code.

-This is just a quick back of the napkin tool to draw out a network diagram from and edge list copied any pasted from excel.
+This is just a quick back of the napkin tool to draw out a network diagram from an edge list copied any pasted from excel.
 The edge list existing as two adjacent columns.

 Device names and port names must be delimited by a semicolon.